Testing Your Water

 High

 Treats all water entering the home.
-Significantly more expensive to install and maintain.
-Most appropriate for high contamination levels or households with large families.
+More expensive to install and maintain.
+Most appropriate for high contamination levels.